 Bring your golf game to The Links at Bodega Harbour.
 You’ll take in Pacific views from all 18 holes of this beautiful, Scottish-style links course, but the final three are especially panoramic, staged right on the edge of the ocean.
 Spring is the perfect time to catch the wildflowers along the Bodega Head hiking trail, an easy, three-mile jaunt through the headlands.
 It’s also the best spot in Bodega for whale watching, especially March through June (so pack your binoculars).
 Explore the coastal landscape by horseback with Chanslor Stables.

 For more leisurely activities, peruse the town’s eclectic shops, like Artisan’s Co-op, full of locally-made goods like soap and jewelry, and Candy and Kites, where you can get saltwater taffy and a new kite to fly on Doran Beach all in one place.
 Visit the many art galleries, like the Ren Brown Collection, the largest collection of Japanese prints in California.
-From paintings to pottery, Local Color Artist Gallery has several art forms on display, created by both established and emerging local artists.
 When you’ve finished shopping, take a wine break at the oceanview tasting room of Sonoma Coast Vineyards to sip coastal pinot noir and chardonnay.

 In addition to dining at The Tides Wharf & Restaurant, Hitchcock enthusiasts will want a photo opp outside the Potter Schoolhouse, featured in an iconic scene from The Birds, and can seek out movie memorabilia at Seagull Antiques Gifts & Collectibles.